 - The Australian market has always been ahead in terms of Internet penetration and online shopping

-- For decades, traditional retailers had been offering “Lay by” solutions, that allows customers to purchase items in installments, interest free.
+- For decades, traditional retailers had been offering “Lay by” solutions, that allow customers to purchase items in installments, interest-free.
 The main difference with BNPL is that with lay-by, the items “lay there”, and can only be collected when the payment is completed in full.

 The value of BNPL transactions reported by companies listed on the Australian Stock Exchange grew by around 55 percent between 2019 and 2020 and tripled since 2017 to reach over AUD 9Bn (~USD7Bn) 2020, see graph below from a recent report by the Reserve Bank of Australia.

 Such a booming market doesn’t come with its share of competition.
 It is estimated that there are almost 20 BNPL services in the Australian market today, offered by more than a dozen providers.